vusec/einstein/README.md

 ## Set-up ##

-First, to clone the repository, run: `git clone https://github.com/vusec/einstein.git`.
-Then, to download and install dependencies, including [go-task](https://taskfile.dev/#/installation) as a task-runner, run: `sudo snap install task --classic && cd einstein && task init`.
+To download and install dependencies, including [go-task](https://taskfile.dev/#/installation) as a task-runner, from this repository, run: `sudo snap install task --classic && task init`.

 ### Installation ###